CuiNiki/LLMs-Are-Not-Scorers/README.md

 # LLMs Are Not Scorers: Rethinking MT Evaluation with Generation-Based Methods

-This repository accompanies our EMNLP 2025 submission:
+This repository contains the source code, data, and experiment results for our EMNLP 2025 paper.

-**"LLMs Are Not Scorers: Rethinking MT Evaluation with Generation-Based Methods."**
+## Paper Abstract

 Recent work has applied large language models (LLMs) to machine translation quality estimation (MTQE) by prompting models to directly assign quality scores.
 However, we find that these direct scoring approaches suffer from low segment-level correlation with human judgments—especially when using decoder-only LLMs, which are not trained for regression tasks.